C-EO/gitea-gcloud-ubuntu/README.md

 > Once completed, you can also shutdown the new instance, until you want to perform maintenance again. ~~Alternatively, you can redirect the maintenance page to Gitea: Connect to the new instance over SSH; modify the web server; under mydomain2.dev, input: `redir https://mydomain.dev temporary`; and reload the web server.~~ (no sense in running a server that is not being used)

+Lastly, create one snapshot of the new instance.
+(Since the new instance is static, one should be sufficient.)

 ## Part IX: Troubleshooting

 If you run into any issues...